puppetlabs/puppet-docs/source/r10k/1.5/gettingstarted_r10k.md

 /etc/puppetlabs/r10k/r10k.yaml will be used.
 ~~~

-###I was using the acidprime-r10k module with an earlier version of` PE and just upgraded to PE 3.8
+###I was using the acidprime-r10k module with an earlier version of PE, and just upgraded to PE 3.8

-You have two options: keep using the module or switch the the version of r10k packaged with PE 3.8.
+You have two options: keep using the module or switch to the version of r10k packaged with PE 3.8.
 If you want to switch, you need to:

 1. Locate your current r10k.yaml file.
 It will likely be in the /etc/ directory.
 2. Move your r10k.yaml file to the etc/puppetlabs/r10k directory.